hsnlab/escape/escape/doc/source/index.rst

-  In a high level the script above carries the following things:
+  In a high level, the script above carries the following things:
     * Install the necessary system and Python packages
     * Compile and install the `OpenYuma <https://github.com/OpenClovis/OpenYuma>`__ tools with our `VNF_starter` module
     * Compile and install `Click <http://read.cs.ucla.edu/click/click>`__ modular router and The Click GUI: `Clicky <http://read.cs.ucla.edu/click/clicky>`__
     * Install `neo4j <http://neo4j.com/>`__ graph database for NFIB
+    * Install additional tool for development, helper scripts and our rudimentary GUI
     * If Mininet is not installed on the VM, install the ``mnexec`` utility and create a system user: **mininet** for NETCONF-based communication

-5. Run ESCAPEv2 with one of the commands listed in a later section.
-To see the available arguments of the top starting script check the help menu:
+5. Run ESCAPE with one of the commands listed in a later section.
+To see the available arguments of the top starting script (*escape.py*), check the help menu:

   .. code-block:: bash

     $ ./escape.py --help

-To verify ESCAPEv2 in MdO role you can run without any command line flag.
-If ESCAPE is up and running, the following line is logged to the console:
+To verify ESCAPE in **MdO** role a dry-run can be performed without any command line flag.
+If ESCAPE is up and running, the following line should be logged to the console:

     .. code-block:: text

       > [core                   ] ESCAPEv2 is up.

-Tis final log entry means that each component was installed and configured successfully.
+This final log entry means that each component was installed and configured successfully.

-To verify ESCAPEv2 in DO role with all the components you can run the following command and test the reachability between the initiated service access points (SAP) represented by the ``xterm`` windows with the ``ping`` command:
+To verify ESCAPE in **DO** role with all the components the following command can be run in order to test the reachability between the initiated service access points (SAP) represented by the ``xterm`` windows with the ``ping`` command:

   .. code-block:: bash

     $ ./escape.py -df -s examples/escape-mn-req.nffg

-    # SAP1 xterm
+    # in SAP1 xterm
     $ ping sap2
-    # SAP2 xterm
+    # in SAP2 xterm
     $ ping sap1

-This command starts the full stack ESCAPEv2 with the default topology (`examples/escape-mn-topo.nffg`) and initiate a service request consists of a *HeaderCompressor* and a *HeaderDecompressor* VNF for one direction and a simple *Forwarder* VNF for the backward direction between SAP1 and SAP2.
+This command starts the full stack ESCAPE with the default topology (`examples/escape-mn-topo.nffg`) and initiate a service request consists of a *HeaderCompressor* and a *HeaderDecompressor* VNF for one direction and a simple *Forwarder* VNF for the backward direction between SAP1 and SAP2.
 The two initiated SAP should reach each other after the service request has processed.

 .. important::

-    If you want to initiate more then 7 node (including switches and also Execution Environments) in the Mininet-based Infrastructure layer you have to recompile and reinstall the OpenSSH server from source to increase the number of possible listening ports.
-In this case you can use the following commands:
+    If more then 7 node (including switches and also Execution Environments) is required in the Mininet-based Infrastructure layer the OpenSSh server have to be recompiled and reinstalled from source to increase the number of possible listening ports.
+In this case the necessary commands are the following:

      .. code-block:: bash